gzt/gzt-blog/content/about.md

 for a couple years, since other people's problems are more interesting than my own, as that means I would work on the part that's interesting to me and they would work on the part that's interesting to them, then they would get to do the hard work of finishing the project and writing.
+For a moment, you feel like an expert in a completely foreign field.

 I also like long walks on the beach.